thenexthub/Codira/docs/ABI/TypeLayout.rst

   after the isa field.
 Its value is either nil or a pointer to the class object for the superclass; it never has other bits set.

-The following assumptions are part of the Swift ABI:
+The following assumptions are part of the Codira ABI:

-- Swift class pointers are never tagged pointers.
+- Codira class pointers are never tagged pointers.

 TODO